Green Bay Packers: Super Bowl XLV champions (2010)

-The team lost Johnny Jolly to a season-long suspension after he violated the NFL drug policy.
+The team lost Johnny Jolly to a season long suspension after he violated NFL drug policy.
 Their running corps suffered a blow when RB Ryan Grant sustained a season-ending ankle injury in Week 1.
-By the end of the season, the team had 16 people on injured reserve, including 7 starters: running back Ryan Grant, tight end Jermichael Finley, linebacker Nick Barnett, safety Morgan Burnett, linebacker Brandon Chillar, tackle Mark Tauscher, and linebacker Brad Jones.
-Key injuries didn't stop McCarthy's team from finishing the regular season with a 10–6 record.
+By the end of the season, the team had 16 people on injured reserve, including 7 starters.
+Key injuries did not stop McCarthy's team from finishing the regular season with a 10–6 record.
 In week 7, the team faced the Minnesota Vikings, then led by former Packers quarterback Brett Favre.
-Green Bay beat Favre's new team 28–24, when Favre's final pass to Randy Moss in the end zone flew incomplete.
+Green Bay beat Favre's new team 28–24 when Favre's final pass to Randy Moss in the end zone flew incomplete.
 In week 17, the Packers clinched their playoff berth with a 10–3 victory over the Chicago Bears at Lambeau Field, aided in large part by Nick Collins' interception of Jay Cutler's throw that allowed Green Bay to run out the clock.

 The Packers 10–6 record allowed them to clinch the No. 6 seed in the NFC playoffs.
-They first faced No. 3 seeded Philadelphia, winning 21–16.
+They first faced Philadelphia, winning 21–16.
 In the Divisional round, they defeated No. 1 seed Atlanta 48–21.
-They then played the Chicago Bears at Soldier Field in the NFC Championship Game—only the second playoff meeting between the two storied rivals (the other a 33–14 Chicago victory which sent them to the 1941 NFL Championship Game).
-McCarthy's Packers won 21–14 to move on to Super Bowl XLV, having secured a 3–0 record in the postseason.
+They then played the Chicago Bears at Soldier Field in the NFC Championship Game—only the second playoff meeting between the two storied rivals.
+Packers won 21–14 to move on to Super Bowl XLV, having secured a 3–0 record in the postseason.

 On the evening before the Super Bowl, McCarthy had each player fitted for a championship ring.
 Aware of the motivational tactic, team president Mark Murphy instructed his organization to begin designing the ring.
 The following day on February 6, 2011, they defeated the AFC champion Pittsburgh Steelers 31–25, becoming the first No. 6 seed from the NFC to win a Super Bowl.
 It was the first time the Packers had won the Lombardi Trophy since 1996.
 Aaron Rodgers was named Super Bowl MVP.

 During Super Bowl XLV, McCarthy's team initially enjoyed a comfortable 21–3 lead over the Steelers.
-Then, Charles Woodson had to leave the game with a broken collarbone and the Steelers' Hines Ward found the end-zone to make the score 21–10 by halftime.
-During the third quarter, Pittsburgh scored 7 more points to make the score 21–17.
+Then, Charles Woodson had to leave the game with a broken collarbone and the Steelers' Hines Ward found the endzone to make the score 21–10 by halftime.
+During the third quarter, Pittsburgh scored 7 more points.
 In the fourth quarter, Green Bay's Clay Matthews tackled Pittsburgh's Rashard Mendenhall, and Desmond Bishop recovered the ball for a key turnover.